hadipourh/AES-VHDL/README.md

 ### Simulation

 In order to verify the correctness of the decryption's implementation, a testbech has been prepared, which in the equality of the obtained plaintext with the refernce values taken from [1], is checked for two different ciphertexts and keys.
-As you can see in the following picture, this implemetnation passes the verification and it works correctly.
+As you can see in the following picture, this implementation passes the verification and it works correctly.

 ![AES-Decryption Simulation](/Images/capture_simulation_aes_dec.png)